 Thinking about taking an alcohol hiatus but unsure how you’ll survive without your evening glass of sav blanc?
 This may just be the incentive you need.

-Here are 10 reasons to give Febfast a go this month.
+Here are 10 reasons to give it a go.

 1. You’ll probably drink less in the long term